Gdel-J/Weather-Dashboard/README.md

 ## Credits

-Created  during my UCF coding bootcamp.
+Created  by Gérard Del Vecchio during my UCF coding bootcamp.
-I  reviewed my bootcamp courses, read  from differents ressources and watched online videos.
+Made with the bootcamp courses and online  videos.